Shrad189/Body-Mass-Index-Calculator/README.md

 # Body-Mass-Index-Calculator
-A simple application to calculate the BMI of a n individual.
+A simple application to calculate the BMI of an individual.